-Here is the opinion in Spirit Lake Nation v.
-Jaeger.
+Here is the complaint in Navajo Nation v.
+San Juan County (D.N.M.):

 On July 1, 2021, the U.S. Supreme Court released a decision in Brnovich v.
 DNC that upheld two Arizona voting policies that make it harder for people—and especially people of color and Native Americans—to vote.